 • The State plan HCBS benefit is operated by the SMA.
-Specify the SMA division/unit thathas line authority for the operation of the program ( select one ): • The Medical Assistance Unit (na me of unit): Medical Services Division O Another division/unit within the SMA that is separate from the Medical A e from the Medical Assistance Unit (name of division/unit) This includes administrations/divisions under the umbrella agency that have been identified as the Single State Medicaid Agency.
-N/A 0 The State plan HCBS benefit is operated by (name of agency) cy) N/A a separate agency of the state that is not a division/unit of the Medicaid agency.
-In acco with 42 CFR §431.10, the Medicaid agency exercises administrative discretionin the administration and supervision of the State plan HCBS benefit and issues policies, rule regulations related to the State plan HCBS benefit.
-The interagency agreement ormemo of understanding that sets forth the authority and arrangements for this delegation of au available through the Medicaid agency to CMS upon request. inistrative discretionin the hefit and issues policies, rules and eragency agreement ormemorandum ents for this delegation of authority is
+Specify the SMA division/unit that has line authority for the operation of the program (select one): • The Medical Assistance Unit (name of unit): Medical Services Division O Another division/unit within the SMA that is separate from the Medical Assist (name of division/unit) This includes administrations/divisions under the umbrella agency that have been identified as the Single State Medicaid Agency.
+0 The State plan HCBS benefit is operated by (name of agency) N/A a separate agency of the state that is not a division/unit of the Medicaid agency.
+In accordance with 42 CFR §431.10, the Medicaid agency exercises administrative discretion in the administration and supervision of the State plan HCBS benefit and issues policies, rules and regulations related to the State plan HCBS benefit.
+The interagency agreement or memorandum of understanding that sets forth the authority and arrangements for this delegation of authority is available through the Medicaid agency to CMS upon request.